hoongyan/hoongyan.github.io/_posts/2024-08-01-applied-data-science-project.md

 Service Ratings: Numerical ratings for aspects like SeatComfort, CabinStaffService, GroundService, Food&Beverages, InflightEntertainment, and Wifi&Connectivity.
 Recommended: Whether the customer recommends British Airways (yes/no).
 Aircraft: Model of the aircraft used for the flight.

-Business Goal
+### Business Goal

-Enhance British Airways' Business by 10% by Improving Customer Satisfaction
+Based on the existing information, the primary business goal would be to improve British Airways' business by 10% by enhancing customer satisfaction based on past customer reviews.

-The primary goal is to boost British Airways' business performance by 10%.
-This can be achieved by enhancing customer satisfaction through targeted improvements in service areas highlighted in the customer feedback.
-Understanding the key drivers of customer satisfaction and dissatisfaction will help the airline to address specific issues and enhance overall customer experience.
+This can be accomplished by making targeted improvements in the service areas highlighted in customer feedback.
+By identifying the key factors that drive customer satisfaction and dissatisfaction, the airline can address specific issues and enhance the overall customer experience.

+To achieve this goal, a series of business objectives have been established, as outlined below (see table).

-# Business Objectives
+### Business Objectives

 | S/N                    | Business Objective                | Individual  |
 |------------------------|-----------------------------------|--------|